eXept Software AG Logo

 within the given buffer

-(which is usually the first few bytes of a textFile).
+(which is usually found in the first few bytes of a textFile).

 o guessEncodingOfStream: aStream